AshkanArabim/newsbridge/README.md

   - So far, ANY language!!
 Open an issue if you find that some niche input language causes issues.

 ### Output languages (language of the output audio):
-This is essentially the intersection of [Llama 3.2 languages](https://ollama.com/library/llama3.2) and [XTTS v2 languages](https://coqui-tts.readthedocs.io/en/latest/models/xtts.html#languages):
+Again, **be sure your LLM supports your output language**.
+If not, you risk getting garbage output.
+For example, if you're using LLama3.2 as your LLM, you can't expect any useful output in Turkish.
+Gemini, however, supports Turkish.

+These are the same as [XTTS v2's supported languages](https://coqui-tts.readthedocs.io/en/latest/models/xtts.html#languages):
+- Arabic
+- Chinese (simplified)
+- Czech
+- Dutch
 - English
+- French
 - German
+- Hindi
-- French
+- Hungarian
 - Italian
+- Japanese
+- Korean
+- Polish
 - Portuguese
-- Hindi
+- Russian
 - Spanish
+- Turkish

 ## Roadmap
 - [x] public hosting